Parable of the Wheat and Weeds of Jesus Unveiled—

 Here, ‘Young’s Literal Translation’ shows that these ‘sons‘ will be part of a ‘reign’.
 In order to have a reign, you must have a Kingdom.
 This means that the ‘sons’ will mature into wheat, and the wheat-class of Pure Worshipers will be reigning as Kings.
 But what Kingdom will they reign over?

 This wheat-class is linked to ‘The kingdom of heaven‘.
 Jesus began the illustration when he said, “The kingdom of heaven is like…” Therefore, Jesus is sowing good seed that will grow and mature as wheat.
 When harvested, the mature wheat will one day “reign” in the Heavenly Kingdom with Jesus as their King.
-In other words, the wheat-class could be likened to under-shepherds.
-Perhaps like a city’s mayor could be likened to an under-shepherd of a governor for a state within the USA.
+In other words, we can liken the wheat-class to under-shepherds, similar to how a city’s mayor acts as an under-shepherd to a state governor in the USA.

 The Bible does not break it down like that (especially in prophetic books such as Daniel, Ezekiel, or Revelation).
 It simply tells us they are kings with Christ.
 We know they are under-shepherds by simply reading the context.